This is an update of a post that originally appeared on May 9, 2016.

 My vision for the future is that people will be able to work in occupations with lower risks, higher rewards, and greater interest.
 Unfortunately, not everyone wants a job like that.
 Some people really do want to go to work, clock in, place a tiny cog in a somewhat large wheel all day, clock out, and go home.
 They want something mindless that doesn’t require much effort, so losing service and assembly line type jobs to automation is a problem for them.
-In Robots are coming for your job the author states outright that most Americans think their job will still exist in 50 years, but the reality is that any job that currently pays under $20.00 an hour is likely to become a victim of automation.
+In The Robots are Coming for Your Job, Too the author paints a pretty gloomy picture for anyone who thinks their service job will still exist in 50 years.
+The reality is that any job that currently pays under $25.00 an hour is likely to become a victim of automation.
 Many people insist that they’re irreplaceable, but the fact is that automation can easily take their job and employers are looking forward to the change because automation doesn’t require healthcare, pensions, vacation days, sick days, or salaries.
 Most importantly, automation does as its told.

 The question of how automation will affect human employment in the future remains.
 Theoretically, people could work a 15 hour work week even now, but then we’d have to give up some of our consumerism—the purchase of gadgets we really don’t need.
-In the previous paragraph, I talked about jobs that are safer, more interesting, and more fulfilling.
+Earlier, I talked about jobs that are safer, more interesting, and more fulfilling.
 There are also those pointless jobs that the government will doubtless prop up at some point to keep people from rioting.
 However, there is another occupation that will likely become a major source of employment, but only for the nit-picky, detail person.
 In The thin line between good and bad automation the author explores the problem of scripts calling scripts.
 Even though algorithms will eventually create and maintain other algorithms, which in turn means that automation will eventually build itself, someone will still have to monitor the outcomes of all that automation.
 In addition, the search for better algorithms continues (as described in The Master Algorithm: How the Quest for the Ultimate Learning Machine Will Remake Our World and More data or better models?).
 Of course, these occupations still require someone with a great education and a strong desire to do something significant as part of their occupation.